The Cheapest and Most Expensive Times To Visit Kauai

 Whether you're dreaming of relaxing on pristine beaches, exploring lush rainforests, or taking in the breathtaking cliffs of the Na Pali Coast, timing is key when visiting Kauai, and when you go will dramatically affect what it will cost.
 Below, we have broken things down by when it's the cheapest and most expensive times to visit Kauai.

-Most Expensive Months To Visit Kauai
+Most Expensive Time Of Year To Visit Kauai

 The most expensive times to visit Kauai generally coincides with the peak tourist seasons of summer vacation when kids are out of school, and Christmas and New Years Holiday season: